imabuddha/eidogo-for-wordpress/readme.txt

   (it'll be cool!)
 * Pull information from SGF file to set the default title and summary information on upload
-* Store additional metadata about uploaded SGF files to create, e.g. a problem database (it would be useful to know the max width/height of problems)
+* Store additional metadata about uploaded SGF files

 == Legal ==